 I didn’t realize that everyone wasn’t doing this until I had an actual conversation with a friend and fellow mom of a toddler about my smoothie bucket.
 She looked at me with a small amount of amazement over this general idea…you have a “bucket” (also known as tupperware) in your freezer and add fruit to it whenever you have random extras….like when your two year old only eats half of that banana, or you bought too many grapes and they are going to go bad before you can finish them, or when you buy a cantaloupe or pineapple and its just too much to eat fresh, or when you cut some fruit up for breakfast and a few pieces are left over, or your toddler decides that after a week of kiwi being the best food on earth he will no longer eat it now that you bought the big pack….you get the idea.
 Without a smoothie bucket, I would waste a lot of food.

 So that’s how you stock up on your ingredients…here is how I make it, you don’t need a recipe.
-In your blender: add frozen fruit, I add a splash of hot water from my tea kettle (I just do this as a precaution to not break my blender), add half orange juice and half soy/almond milk to cover the fruit and blend.
-I sometimes add a half spoonful of chia or flax seeds, a scoop of yogurt, or even – heaven forbid – a few leaves of spinach or kale…(ease your family into this a leaf at a time to avoid “did you put kale in this??” or “what’s this green stuff??”).
+In your blender: add frozen fruit (I always have some berries for flavor), I add a splash of hot water from my tea kettle (I just do this as a precaution to not break my blender), add half orange juice and half soy/almond milk to cover the fruit and blend.
+I sometimes add a half spoonful of chia or flax seeds, and even – heaven forbid – a few leaves of spinach or kale and a couple baby carrots…(ease your family into this a leaf at a time to avoid “did you put kale in this??” or “what’s this green stuff??”).
 I’ll sneak kale into their dinner.
+You can add fruit that is not frozen too if you have something in the fridge you want to use up, I often start with a banana from my counter because I always have a bunch of them.
 My toddler loves them, and I feel good about all of us (including the unborn family member) getting a good dose of fruit, a little greens, vitamins, calcium, and all that other good stuff to start our day.
 I try to make a smoothie everyday, whether we are having bacon and eggs, pancakes, or just oatmeal or toast…it goes with everything.